huubexel/Introduction_to_research_methods/README.md

 urpmi links

-If you are on Ubuntu(linux) what I used as well use the sudo apt-get install links
+If you are on Ubuntu(linux),thats what I used as well, use the sudo apt-get install links

 To try and see of it works type in your terminal links www.google.com